Utility room ideas – 38 inspiring ways to create a practical, stylish and organized space

 1. Use floor-to-ceiling storage to maximize space

-'The best way to maximize space is to install floor-to-ceiling storage, with high level cupboards used for seldom used items such as vases and party platters, accessible via a step ladder,' explains Richard Moore, design director of Martin Moore.
+'The best way to maximize space is to install floor-to-ceiling utility room storage, with high level cupboards used for seldom used items such as vases and party platters, accessible via a step ladder,' explains Richard Moore, design director of Martin Moore (opens in new tab).

 'If you have the space, bench seating provides somewhere to sit and change shoes, as well as handy underneath storage.
 Stack appliances to create extra floorspace and add a ceiling laundry pulley for drying linens.
 Fit it above the sink so wet outerwear can drip dry without leaving puddles on the floor.'

 A utility room is a busy, hardworking space so it is important to choose a flooring that is made to last.